NarandBD/Otopack-BN-Mk-2/README.md

 ## This is a fork of Otopack for Cataclysm Bright Nights from Kenan2000.
-I plan on adding more sounds and fixes, I'm busy irl so don't expect frequency.
+Gearing towards a Dead Space/Cogmind feel, I plan on adding more sounds and fixes, I'm busy irl so don't expect frequency.

 Contributions from others are welcome, I'll most likely release weekly or earlier releases containing all changes/additons.
-The bar for sound quality isn't that high for me personally, as long as it sounds like how it should w/o copyright issues then it's fine.
+As long as it sounds like how it should w/o copyright issues then it's probably fine.
+I will comment of specific stuff if I think it's too out there.

 _**If you want to get the latest updates/version, download the zip from the green button that says "<> code" above.
 Unzip the zip file, then drag and drop JUST Otopack+ModsUpdates BN into your sound folder.
 Make sure you have it set under settings.**_